 Then, add your next board (using a full 8 ft length board again).
 Continue to repeat the above steps until you reach the final level of boards.
 The process goes pretty quickly once you get going!

-8. Make special cuts for wall outlets (if needed)
+8. Make special cuts for wall outlets and angles (if needed)

 If your wall has electric outlets (ours had two), measure and mark on your board where you need to cut out of it for the outlet opening.
 We used our handy Dremel tool for this step, but a jig saw or other similar tool would work as well.